What Civic Engagement Opportunities Can Be Tracked at WSU?

 To be civically engaged means to actively participate in community/society to improve quality of life.
 It also involves the process of developing the skills, knowledge, and motivation to make that difference.

 Characteristics of Civic Engagement at Washington State University

 - Meets community-identified need and/or advances the work of a non-profit or public organization other than WSU

-- Benefits an underserved population (other than family, friends or WSU students) and/or serves the public good
+- Benefits an under-served population and/or serves the public good

 - Requires a non-paid commitment of time/effort